AI-assisted test development via MCP #

 Saving test code with action="save", type="test" #

 When type="test", the tool writes a Python file under <project_root>/tests/.
-The id is treated as the path; if it doesn't end in .py, the tool appends .py (mcp/tools.py:608).
-Files saved this way will not be loaded as sidecar YAML — for the colocated sidecar (tests/test_<module>.yaml), write it via litmus_project(action="save", type="test", id="tests/test_<module>.yaml.py", ...) is wrong; the sidecar shape requires a real .yaml file.
-Write sidecar YAML directly to disk (the AI client's filesystem tool, not this MCP tool).
+The id is treated as the path, and if it doesn't end in .py the tool appends .py.
+So this tool cannot write the colocated sidecar (tests/test_<module>.yaml) — it would force a .py extension.
+Write the sidecar YAML directly to disk with your AI client's filesystem tool, not via litmus_project.

 litmus_run #

-Spawns pytest as a subprocess and returns the parsed exit summary.
+Runs the test file with pytest in mock mode and returns the pass/fail summary.
 It does not return structured measurement results — those land in the parquet store and are queried separately via litmus_runs / litmus_metrics / litmus_steps.

 result = litmus_run(